Santa Cruz County Demographics

 A map of Santa Cruz County's Population by Race

-Santa Cruz County is the 25th most populous county of the 58 counties in California.
+Santa Cruz County is ranked the 25th most populous county in California, out of 58 counties.
+Santa Cruz County was ranked the 25th most populous county in the 2020 Census.

 Santa Cruz County's White Population